damienmckenna/metatag/README.txt

 * Support for the Feeds module for importing data from external data sources or file uploads.

+* Support for the Search API module for indexing of keywords.

 * Integrates with Devel_Generate, part of the Devel module, to automatically generate meta tags for generated nodes, via the Metatag:Devel submodule.